PeridexisErrant/DF-Walkthrough/chapters/chap02-workshops-digging.rst

 Well done!
 We have a shared bedroom for our shorties to sleep in!

-In the next chapter of the walkthrough, we’ll build a fine dining room, set up some more workshops, and start to build some proper living quarters for our dwarves.
+In `the next chapter of the walkthrough <chapter03>`, we’ll build a fine dining room, set up some more workshops, and start to build some proper living quarters for our dwarves.
 I can’t wait!